 It’s been almost a year since I last posted an update to the blog.
 Lots has occurred.
 Sadly, last Fall, Aunt Jeanne lost her battle with breast cancer.
 It was so sad to have only just found my family, only to lose her 2 years later.
 I am blessed that we had time to spend together and get to know each other.
 There is never going to be enough time so we do the very best that we can.
-I’m posting this picture here, in honor of Jeanne.
-We had one heck of a day that day and the smiles are genuine and the laughter, heartfelt.

 This weekend was another great gathering of Marchand, Guillet and Lynn families.
 Aunt Martha Marchand celebrated her 70th birthday party at the river in Staunton.
 We’ve been looking forward to the party for weeks!
 Luckily, the party weekend lined up nicely with a visit from my Father, Nil.
 Nil and his sister (Aunt Gloria) drove in from Connecticut on a sunny and bright Friday the 13th of July.
 Almost a year from when this all began and we all met for the very first time!
 Gloria was meeting Martha in Winchester and staying over there for the weekend, so Nil dropped her off there and then headed another 25 minutes East to Purcellville for our weekend visit.